-The overall intent for Cross Creek Ranch is to create a planned residential community that will complement the natural beauty of the high country of Arizona.
-Cross Creek Ranch has been planned as an upscale, gated community with 84 natural custom home-sites.
-Development plans for the community include a hiking/walking trail system that provides access for the residents to Oak Creek, Red Rock State Park and Coconino National Forest.
+Cross Creek Ranch is an upscale, gated community with 84 natural home-sites for custom homes.
+The community includes a hiking/walking trail system that provides access for the residents to Oak Creek, Red Rock State Park and Coconino National Forest.

-The purpose of these Design Guidelines is to provide an overall framework for residential design that maintains the unique natural beauty of CCR for each home owner, while also inspiring architectural integrity within the community.
+The purpose of these Design Guidelines is to provide an overall framework for residential design that maintains the unique natural beauty of CCR for each home owner, while also inspiring architectural design quality within the community.
 These guidelines are intended to prohibit certain practices but also permit owners the opportunity to explore personal expression and unique architectural vision.
 These Design Guidelines will provide standards for architectural and landscape design, outline the process for design review and approval for all projects and describe the construction regulations.
 These Design Guidelines have been adopted and will be administered by an Architectural Review Committee ("ARC") pursuant to the Declaration of Covenants, Conditions and Restrictions for Cross Creek Ranch (the "Declaration").
 Except as set forth in Section VII, these Design Guidelines shall apply to all Lots located within Cross Creek Ranch.

-Owners should keep in mind that these Design Guidelines are dynamic and are modified over time to recognize changing trends, lessons learned, and the requests of Cross Creek Ranch residents.
-All requirements in these Design Guidelines include a "grandfather" clause, meaning that an improvement may continue to exist if the design process was legitimately initiated with the ARC prior to the adoption of Design Guidelines that may have outlawed that improvement.
+Owners should keep in mind that these Design Guidelines are dynamic and are modified over time to recognize changing trends and lessons learned.
+All requirements in these Design Guidelines include a "grandfather" clause, meaning that an improvement may continue to exist if the design process was legitimately initiated under Design Guidelines that permitted the improvement.
 This means that standards and processes which the Cross Creek Ranch community permitted or prohibited at one point in time may be unacceptable or endorsed at another date.
 Therefore, precedents based on past residential construction will not be relevant to the ARC if they violate the most current Design Guidelines.